telerik/xaml-docs/controls/radspreadprocessing/features/formulas/custom-functions.md

-__Example 6__ shows a custom function named "E" that inherits from the __FunctionBase__ class.
+__Example 6__ shows a custom function named 'E' that inherits from the __FunctionBase__ class.
 The function takes no arguments and it always returns the Napier's constant.

 __Example 6__ shows how to create the 'E' function.
-<Comment: Similar to the previous comment, do you mean "E" or 'E' or E?
-I think it should be consistent.
-Also, is Napier's constant and E the same?"

 #### __[C#] Example 6: Create E function__